 ThermoGIS provides a regional geothermal resource assessment, using the publicly available subsurface data, which could facilitate in providing relevant information suited for stakeholders with limited subsurface expertise.
-The initial version was released in 2012 (see Bonté et al., 2012; Pluymaekers et al., 2012; Kramers et al., 2012; van Wees et al., 2012) and version 2.0 became available in October 2018.
-The complete workflow has been considerably improved with updated methods for property mapping, incorporating newly available data and a completely redesigned user interface functionality.
-Furthermore, it allows for regular updates in the future.
+The initial version was released in 2012 (see Bonté et al. (2012), Pluymaekers et al. (2012), Kramers et al. (2012) and Van Wees et al. (2012)).
+Version 2.0 became available in October 2018.
+The complete workflow has been considerably improved with updated methods for property mapping, incorporating newly available data, and a fully revised techno-economic performance tool.
+The results are available online through a completely redesigned user interface.
+Because of automatization and ability to run parallel on multiple cores, it allows for regular updates in the future.
 The method and maps described here correspond to version 2.1 released in March 2019.
-The maps can be viewed on thermogis.nl.
+The maps can be viewed on www.thermogis.nl.

-2 METHODOLOGY
+2. METHODOLOGY

+In this section we will discuss the full workflow.
 The first step is to select a list of possible geothermal aquifers.
 The ThermoGIS workflow, outlined in Figure 1, is applied to each of these aquifers.

-Figure 1: ThermoGIS workflow: DoubletCalc1D is a 1D flow modelling module that is used in the calculation model, see section 2.5
+Figure 1: ThermoGIS workflow: DoubletCalc1D is a 1D flow modelling module that is used in the calculation model, see section 2.5.

-A full 2.5D geological model is created consisting of the thickness, depth, net-to-gross, porosity and permeability of each aquifer.
-This serves as input for the techno-economic analysis, together with the subsurface temperature model, installation costs and economic parameters.
+A 2.5D geological model is created consisting of the thickness, depth, net-to-gross, porosity and permeability of each aquifer.
+This serves as input for the techno-economic analysis (calculation model), together with a 3D subsurface temperature model, technical doublet parameters, installation costs and economic parameters.
 The workflow is automated in such a way that updating the maps to incorporate new insights or new data can be done relatively quickly.
 The transmissivity (thickness x permeability) is the parameter with the largest uncertainty.
 The transmissivity uncertainty is taken into account in the calculations resulting in P90, P50 and P10 output maps.
 In the next section each of the steps is discussed in more detail.